 “Because time increases focus on product experience, activating time (vs. money) augments one’s personal connection with the product, thereby boosting attitudes and decisions.”
 (Mogilner & Aaker, 2009, pg.
 1)

-When writing copy, emphasize the enjoyable time that people will spend with your product or service.
-Not only will that message make your offer more appealing, but it will also distract people from the pain of paying.
+When writing copy, emphasize the enjoyable time that people will spend with your product.
+Not only will that message make your offer more appealing, but it’ll also distract people from the pain of paying.

 What do casino chips and gift cards have in common?
 They both reduce the pain of paying.

-Why won’t it feel like paying?
-Researchers find that, with the presence of an additional medium, people are too lazy to calculate the conversion between those currencies (Nunes & Park, 2003).
+Why?
+Researchers find that, with the presence of a medium, people are too lazy to calculate the conversion between the two currencies (Nunes & Park, 2003).